-If your website doesn’t show up on the first page of search results on Google, Bing or Yahoo, potential clients might not even know that your business exists.
-Search engine visibility is incredibly critical to boost visits to your website, which cannot only lead to an increased brand awareness, but to higher sales and profit.
+If your website doesn’t show up on the first page of search results on Google, Bing, or Yahoo search engines, potential clients might not even know that your business exists.
+Search engine visibility is incredibly critical to boosting visits to your website, which doesn’t only lead to increased sales and revenue, but also increased brand awareness, clarity, and customers

 But what if you lack the time and technical expertise to improve your site’s search engine ranking?
 It might make sense to hire an experienced, reliable search engine optimization (SEO) firm.

-Here are 10 essential questions to ask when considering a prospective SEO agency/consultant.
+Here are ten essential questions to ask when considering a prospective SEO agency/consultant.

 1. May I have a list of current and past clients?

-These references can help you gauge how effective the agency is, as well as to verify that the firm did indeed work on specific SEO campaigns.
-Clients may not provide specific analytics, Fox says, but they should be able to at least tell you if they saw a positive impact on their search ranking, especially in conversions and in gaining an audience, as a direct result of the SEO agency’s efforts.
+These references can help you gauge how effective the agency is, as well as to verify that the firm did, indeed, work on specific SEO campaigns.
+Clients may not provide accurate analytics, Fox says, but they should be able to tell you at least if they saw a positive impact on their search ranking, especially in conversions and in gaining an audience, as a direct result of the SEO agency’s efforts.